Straying while Greensand Way-ing, aiming for Timber Framing

 Food & drink

-We are booked to have a pub lunch at The White Hart at Godstone, on the Green.
+We are booked to have a pub lunch at The Hare and Hounds at Godstone.
 I will collect your food order two weeks before the walk to get the pre-order ready.
 If you want to bring a packed lunch, that's fine.

 40 minutes before our return to Redhill we'll have a drink at The Inn on the Pond.